Almost periodic functions and hyperbolic counting: Introduction

-\begin{rmk} Theorem~\ref{ch00:intro:thm01} improves on a result by Chamizo \cite[Cor.
-2.1.1]{chamizo_applications_1996}, which corresponds, in this notation, to an upper bound $O(T^2)$ in \eqref{ch00:intro:eq004}.
+\begin{remark} Theorem~\ref{ch00:intro:thm01} improves on a result by Chamizo \cite[Cor.
+2.1.1]{chamizo_applications_1996} that corresponds, in our notation, to an upper bound $O(T^2)$ in \eqref{ch00:intro:eq004}.
 The method of proof is different: Chamizo's proof uses the large sieve in Riemann surfaces \cite{chamizo_large_1996}, while we directly integrate in the pretrace formula for $e(s,z,w)$.
 This strategy was suggested in \cite[p.
 27]{chamizo_topics_1994}.
-Moreover, differently from Chamizo, we include the contribution associated to the eigenvalue $\lambda=1/4$ in the main term $M(s,z,w)$. \end{rmk} \begin{rmk} The problem of the finiteness of the asymptotic second moment of $e(s,z,z)$ was already discussed by Phillips and Rudnick \cite{phillips_circle_1994}.
+Moreover, differently from Chamizo, we include the contribution associated to the eigenvalue $\lambda=1/4$ in the main term $M(s,z,w)$. \end{remark} \begin{remark} The problem of the finiteness of the asymptotic second moment of $e(s,z,z)$ was already discussed by Phillips and Rudnick \cite{phillips_circle_1994}.
 Like us, they were not able to show that the second moment of the normalized remainder is finite.
 On the other hand, they show that the limit

-is non-zero, and they provide numerics that suggest that the limit should exist. \end{rmk} \begin{rmk} Theorem \ref{ch00:intro:thm01} shows that the asymptotic variance of $e(s,z,w)$, if not finite, diverges at most linearly with $T$.
+is non-zero, and they provide numerics that suggest that the limit should exist. \end{remark} \begin{remark} Theorem \ref{ch00:intro:thm01} shows that the asymptotic variance of $e(s,z,w)$, if not finite, diverges at most linearly with $T$.
 Also, it shows that the function $E(s,z,w)$ is \enquote{on average} bounded by $O(\sqrt{s}e^{s/2})$, which is consistent with the conjectural bound

 A straightforward consequence of Theorem~\ref{ch00:intro:thm01} is that for every $\alpha>0$ the set